Looking for solutions to spongy brakes or a soft brake pedal?

 Brake fluid converts the pressure you apply on the brakes into the force required to bring your car to a stop.

-Low brake fluid will disturb the hydraulic system of your brakes and make your brake pedals sink to the floor.
+Low brake fluid will disturb the hydraulic system of your brakes and make your brake pedal sink to the floor.
+That’s why it’s important to top up your brake fluid reservoir with fresh fluid when required.

 3. Damaged or Leaking Brake Line